akka/akka-management/docs/src/main/paradox/akka-management.md

 An extension can contribute to the exposed HTTP routes by appending to the `akka.management.http.route-providers` list in its own `reference.conf` (make sure to use `+=` instead of `=`).
 The core `AkkaManagement` extension then collects all the routes and serves them together under the management HTTP server.
-This is in order to avoid having to start an additional HTTP server for each additional extension, and also, it allows easy extension of routes served by including libraries that offer new capabilities (such as health-checks or cluster information etc).
+This is in order avoids having to start an additional HTTP server for each additional extension, and additionally allows easy extension of routes served by including libraries that offer new capabilities (such as health-checks or cluster information etc).

-Management extensions whose nature is "active" (as in, they "do something proactively") should not be started automatically, but should instead be started manually by the user.
-One example of that is the Cluster Bootstrap, which on one hand does contributes routes to Akka Management, however the bootstrapping process does not start unless `ClusterBootstrap().start()` is invoked, which allows the user to decide when exactly it is ready and wants to start joining an existing cluster.
+Management extensions whose nature is "active", e.g. they do something proactively, should not be started automatically, but rather started manually by the user.
+One example of that is the Cluster Bootstrap, which on one hand does contributes routes to Akka Management, however the bootstrapping process does not start unless `ClusterBootstrap().start()` is invoked, which allows the user to decide when exactly One example of the recommended manual operations is Cluster Bootstrap, which contributes routes to Akka Management.
+The bootstrapping process does not start unless `ClusterBootstrap().start()` is invoked, allowing the user to decide exactly when it is ready to start joining an existing cluster.